Ifan24/GPT_subtitles/README.md

 ```
 # Arguments

----youtube_url: The URL of the YouTube video.
+- --youtube_url: The URL of the YouTube video.

---local_video: The path to the local video file.
+- --local_video: The path to the local video file.

---target_language: The target language for translation (default: 'zh').
+- --target_language: The target language for translation (default: 'zh').

---model: Choose one of the Whisper models (default: 'small', choices: ['tiny', 'base', 'small', 'medium', 'large']).
+- --model: Choose one of the Whisper models (default: 'small', choices: ['tiny', 'base', 'small', 'medium', 'large']).

---translation_method: The method to use for translation. (default: 'm2m100', choices: ['m2m100', 'google', 'whisper', 'gpt']).
+- --translation_method: The method to use for translation. (default: 'google', choices: ['m2m100', 'google', 'whisper', 'gpt', 'no_translate']).

+- --no_transcribe: Skip the transcription step.
+Assume there is a SRT file with the same name as the video file

 Note: You must provide either --youtube_url or --local_video, but not both.